grahama1970/agent_tools/src/agent_tools/dualipa/qa/docs/README.md

 This document defines a secure, enterprise-ready interface for generating question-answer pairs from structured content, with production-grade validation, error recovery, and compliance checks.

+## Implementation Using Test-Driven Development

+This module is being implemented using a strict TDD approach, following these steps:

+1. **Start with MVP** - Begin with a minimal working solution that passes a smoke test
+2. **Add Tests First** - Write tests for each new feature before implementation
+3. **Minimal Implementation** - Implement only what's needed for tests to pass
+4. **Follow Technical Patterns** - Adhere to project-specific patterns like textwrap.dedent()
+5. **Iterative Expansion** - Build functionality in phases as outlined in task.md

+See [agent_learnings.md](agent_learnings.md), [tdd_instructions.md](tdd_instructions.md), and [implementation_lessons.md](implementation_lessons.md) for detailed TDD guidance and lessons learned.

 ## Workflow Overview

 ```